LeetLLM

 • Prefill-heavy workload: Much of the cost sits in reading context, not in generating long responses.

-• Useful north-star metric: Track cost per accepted-and-retained suggestion, not just cost per request.
+• Useful north-star metric: Track cost per accepted-and-retained suggestion, not cost per request alone.

 Prefix caching, request cancellation, and better abstention policies improve both cost and user experience at the same time.